karmakrafts/kWire/README.md

   [libffi](https://github.com/libffi/libffi) for dispatching calls at runtime in an efficient manner, giving very acceptable performance to builtin C-function calls in Kotlin/Native

-### Compiler RT

-The kWire compiler runtime (compiler-rt) provides a set of annotations which allows
-the platform specific compile-time optimization of calls made to native code.
-This is possible through special IR processing provided by the compiler plugin.

 ### Compiler Plugin

 The compiler plugin is the actual meat of the compiler runtime.